mozilla/webconsole/README.md

 This is the webconsole add-on.
-It contains:

-* A program (lib/main.js).
-* A few tests.
-* Some meager documentation.
+* This code makes the existing Web Console restartless
+* This is an intial stub for creating APIs for other Addons to customize the Web Console